greydevv/typeshell-cli/README.md

 *------[Press enter to begin]------*
 ```

-When the session begins, the shell window will be cleared, only displaying the prompt and the space for an input:
+When the session begins, the shell window will be cleared, only displaying the prompt and space for an input:

 ```
 Grief divided is made lighter.